parris/threadly/README.md

 # Threadly

+**This work is not yet released.**

 A TypeScript transformer that allows you to inline threaded functions with annotations for worker extraction, pools, and shared memory.

-**Why?** I wanted a threading system that resembles go/java a bit more.
-I've felt that creating a separate worker file always causes indirection.
-Having all my code colocated and able to spin off with workers with a simple annotation will allow me to create threads more often.
+**Why?** I wanted a threading system that resembles other languages a bit more.
+I've felt that creating a separate worker file causes significant indirection and requires a fair amount of planning and tinkering with build systems.
+I knew how to build this, I knew the API I wanted but I honestly did not want to trudge through it all before.
+With Cursor, Claude another other LLMs I decided to vibe my way to success a bit here and see if other people like the ergonomics here too before proceeding.

 ## Features